-The utilization of logit adjustments represents a simple yet powerful approach for incorporating label hierarchy into a model without requiring significant modifications to the existing framework.
-However, this approach has the potential to obscure the optimization and learning process and results.
-On the other hand, modifying loss values is more closely aligned with the optimization process of the model, enabling a more refined adjustment of the hierarchical influence through weighting factors.
-This methodology promotes resilience to inaccuracies in labeling and improves conformity with established hierarchical relationships.

-In essence, both the ``loss'' and ``logit'' techniques effectively leverage disease taxonomy to bolster classification performance, reinforcing the significance of exploiting label relationships in classification tasks.
-Moreover, these hierarchical techniques can potentially aid clinicians by improving the interpretability of the models' predictions.
-Exploring predictions at varying levels of granularity based on taxonomy could facilitate personalized diagnoses tailored to individual clinical needs.
-Additionally, the techniques could be integrated into computer-aided diagnosis systems to provide more accurate and efficient diagnoses, potentially reducing the workload of clinicians and improving patient outcomes.
+The ``loss'' and ``logit'' techniques harness the disease taxonomy to enhance classification performance, underscoring the value of using label relationships in classification tasks.
+These hierarchical techniques could potentially aid healthcare professionals by enhancing the comprehensibility of the model's predictions.
+Providing predictions with varying detail levels based on taxonomy could enable personalized diagnoses that better meet individual clinical needs.
+Moreover, the techniques could be integrated into computer-aided diagnosis systems to deliver more precise and efficient diagnoses, possibly reducing clinicians' workload and improving patient outcomes.

-However, these methodologies exhibit certain constraints.
-Extending these methodologies to other applications would necessitate the development of a taxonomical structure for the labels of the corresponding dataset.
-The construction of such a structure may present difficulties for complex applications and typically necessitates the consensus of multiple domain experts.
-Additionally, the performance of the proposed techniques may be influenced by the quality and consistency of the labeling in the datasets, which may vary across different sources.
-Future studies should aim to evaluate the techniques on a broader range of datasets and consider the impact of labeling quality on performance.
+However, further research is needed to explore their potential benefits in a clinical setting.
+There are also some limitations to these methods.
+For example, applying these techniques to other applications would necessitate the creation of a taxonomical structure for the dataset labels, which could be challenging for complex applications and usually requires consensus among several domain experts.
+Also, the effectiveness of the introduced techniques could be influenced by the quality and consistency of dataset labeling, which may vary across different sources.
+Future research should aim to evaluate these techniques across a broader array of datasets and investigate the impact of labeling quality on performance.

-\section*{Appendices}

-\section*{Acknowledgements}
+\section*{Code Availability}

+The code can be found in \href{https://github.com/artinmajdi/taxonomyClassifier}{GitHub: @artinmajdi/taxonomyClassifier}

+\bibliographystyle{apalike}

+%\bibliographystyle{bst/elsarticle-harv}%elsarticle-num

+\bibliography{subfiles/Better_BibTeX_Zotero}

+\end{document}